Can you explain why your research is important in 3 minutes?

-Entries are open for the Hughes Hall three-minute thesis (3MT) competition, a unique opportunity for research students of all stages to explain the significance of their research to a broad audience, in only 3 minutes. “… do not say a little in many words but a great deal in a few” – Pythagoras of Samos, 582 BC – c.
-496 BC.
+Entries are open for the Hughes Hall three-minute thesis (3MT) competition, a unique opportunity for research students of all stages to explain the significance of their research to a broad audience, in only 3 minutes.

 This popular, fascinating and fun competition is an opportunity to:

 - Build confidence in expressing your ideas in a compelling way

 - Showcase your work amongst peers, the Hughes Hall community, friends and family

 To enter, submit your title and slide and a short abstract (max 100 words) to Claire West, 3MT lead organiser by Monday 13th February 2023 (by 5.00 pm).

 If the wealth of experience you’ll gain and the opportunity to raise the visibility of your research isn’t enough, there are also prizes to be won!
 Prizes will be awarded for the winners (PhD and MPhil categories) and for the People’s poll.

 - Register your interest by emailing a title and a short abstract (max 100 words) – Monday 30th January 2023

 - Submit your title and slide – Monday 6th February 2023 (by 5.00 pm)